shariq-hub/SpringBootCrudApplication/README.md

 # SpringBootCrudApplication
 I created this Application for Improving my basic knowledge regarding Api

-In this Applicaiton we have Courses, Students,Teachers and Departments A Student will have a department Id , Department will have Multiple Courses with their Teacher id
+In this Applicaiton I have made it with proper Exxceptional handling and with clean code and try my best of creating REST API